shashank-on-codehunt/hydejack-starter-kit/blog/_posts/2021-01-24-Auto Reload in Spring Boot using LiveReload.md

 layout: post
 title: Auto Reload is Spring Boot using Dev Tools and Live-Reload
 description: >
     Live Reload feature is used to reflect the changes on browser automatically on code change , this is a Huge Time Saver for any developer.
 In Spring boot to do that we use Spring dev tools.
+Internally its a web socket communication from web server to browser , for node js or javascript grant or gulp are present in order to perform live reload.
 categories: [devlog]
 tags:       [Intellij,Spring,devlog,Productivity,Thymeleaf]
 sitemap: false